-- 1. Life, death and mixed insurance, annuity insurance other than marriage and birth assurance not linked to investment funds, as well as ancillary insurances to such insurances - 2.
-Marriage insurance, birth insurance - 3.
-Life, death and mixed insurance, annuity insurance linked to investment funds - 4.
-Capital redemption operations
+- I. Life, death and mixed insurance, annuity insurance other than marriage and birth assurance not linked to investment funds, as well as ancillary insurances to such insurances - III.
+Life, death and mixed insurance, annuity insurance linked to investment funds - IV.
+Capital redemption operations and also referred to in Article R 321-1 of French Insurance Code for the following products:

-- 20. Life and death operations whenever commitments are dependent from the life of policyholders as well as other activities listed in business sector 22, 23 and 26 - 21.
-Marriage and birth insurances whenever commitments are dependent from the marriage or children births - 22.
-Insurances linked to investments funds whenever commitments are dependent from the policyholders' life duration and linked to an investment fund
+- 20. Life and death operations whenever commitments are dependent from the life of policyholders as well as other activities listed in business sector 22, 23 and 26 - 22.
+Insurances linked to investments funds whenever commitments are dependant from the policyholders' life duration and linked to an investment fund

-The activities mentioned under 20, 21 and 22 include complementary insurances activities as guarantees in case of death or disability of the policyholder
+The activities mentioned under 20 and 22 include complementary insurances activities as guarantees in case of death or disability of the policyholder